rswhipple/basic_sqlite_ruby/README.md

 ## Installation

-Before running the project, ensure Ruby is installed on your system.
+Before running the project, make sure Ruby is installed on your system.
 If Ruby is not installed, visit [the official Ruby website](https://www.ruby-lang.org/en/downloads/) for installation instructions.

 ## Usage